venicegeo/beachfront-py/README.md

 bf-py is a library of functions used in the creation of shoreline extraction algorithms for the Beachfront project.

+## Installation
+There are several system libraries as well pip installable modules.
+Install scripts are provided in the install directory.
+Call them from this directory:

+    $ install/centos.sh

+The script will install all system and python depdencies, and then run all tests in test/.

 ## Modules